carpentries-incubator/workflows-nextflow/episodes/04-channels.md

 ~~~
 {: .output}

 Two asterisks in the file path, i.e. `**`, works like `*` but will also search sub directories.
 This syntax is generally used for matching complete paths.
-Curly brackets `{}` specify a collection of sub-patterns.
-Learn more about the glob patterns syntax at this [link](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob).

 You can change the behaviour of `Channel.fromPath` method by changing its options.
 A list of `.fromPath` options is shown below.